joedf/stahky/README.md

   - any item to open its parent folder.
 - Intended to run as a compiled binary (best experience), but the script can be executed directly.
 - Press <kbd>Shift</kbd>+<kbd>Win</kbd>+<kbd>a</kbd> or Right-click (<kbd>RButton</kbd>) any item in a stacky to show the About/First-time-use dialog to easily check the version and other information.
+- If Stahky takes too long to load, it will warn you of including folders that are too large.
+  - this time limit `STAHKY_MAX_RUN_TIME` can be changed but has a minimum of 1000 ms and maximum of 10 s of wait time (default is 3500 ms).

 ## Screenshots
 ![screenshot1](res/screenshots/s1.png)